sonic-net/SONiC/doc/warm-reboot/Warmboot_Manager_HLD.md

 ![alt_text](img/sanity-checks.png)

-NSF Manager will start warm-boot orchestration by performing sanity checks that are similar to the current [fast-reboot prechecks](https://github.com/sonic-net/sonic-utilities/blob/master/scripts/fast-reboot#L383-L426).
+Warmboot Manager will start warm-boot orchestration by performing sanity checks that are similar to the current [fast-reboot prechecks](https://github.com/sonic-net/sonic-utilities/blob/master/scripts/fast-reboot#L383-L426).
 These include:

 * Critical containers are running